"Designing Growth Strategies is in our DNA"

 Companies with Largest Physician Groups to Dominate the Market

-The market is extremely fragmented owing to the presence of many large and small groups operating in the market.
-However, Permanente Medical Group, Inc., Optum, Inc., and Ascension, constitute about 60.0% of the total market in 2021, with Permanente Medical Group, Inc. contributing about 34.3%.
-The company's dominance is attributed to the various strategic business activities it indulged in to expand and strengthen its market position.
+The U.S. physician groups market is fragmented owing to the presence of many large and small groups operating in the market.
+However, Permanente Medical Group, Inc., Optum, Inc., and Ascension are some of the leading players in the U.S. physician groups market, with Permanente Medical Group, Inc. holding the dominant position.
+The company's dominance is attributed to the various strategic business activities such as market share expansion and strengthening its market position.

-Additionally, Optum, Inc. held the second-largest market share in the total market.
-The company is actively expanding its services and strengthening its brand presence through various collaborations, mergers & acquisitions, and others.
+Additionally, Optum, Inc. held the second-largest market share.
+The company is actively expanding its services and strengthening its brand presence through various collaborations, mergers & acquisitions, and other strategies.

 • For instance, in October 2022, Optum, Inc. collaborated with Change Healthcare to connect and simplify the core clinical, payment, and administrative processes that healthcare providers and payers depend on to serve patients.
 The collaboration aims to increase efficiency and reduce the cost of the services.